Marco Polo Bridge incident: Background

-Tensions between the Empire of Japan and the Republic of China had been heightened since the Japanese invasion of Manchuria in 1931 and their subsequent creation of a client state, Manchukuo, with Puyi, the deposed Qing dynasty Emperor, as its chief of state.
+Tensions between the Empire of Japan and the Republic of China had been heightened since the Japanese invasion of Manchuria in 1931 and their 1932 creation of a puppet state, Manchukuo, with Puyi, the deposed Qing dynasty emperor, as its head of state.
 After the invasion, Japanese forces extended their control further into northern China, seeking to obtain raw materials and industrial capacity.
 A commission of inquiry from the League of Nations published the Lytton Report which was critical of the Japanese, resulting in Japan quitting the League.

 The Kuomintang (KMT) government of China refused to recognize Manchukuo but did agree to the Tanggu Truce with Japan in 1933.
 Subsequently, there were various "incidents", or armed clashes of a limited nature, followed by a return to uneasy peace.
-The significance of the Marco Polo Bridge Incident is that following it, tensions did not subside again; instead, there was an escalation, with larger forces committed by both sides and fighting spreading to other parts of China.
+The significance of the Marco Polo Bridge incident is that, following it, tensions did not subside again; instead, there was an escalation, with larger forces committed by both sides and fighting spreading to other parts of China.
 With hindsight, this small incident can, therefore, be regarded as the start of a major conflict.

 By the terms of the Boxer Protocol of 7 September 1901, China had granted nations with legations in Beijing the right to station guards at twelve specific points along railways connecting Beijing with Tianjin.
 This was to ensure open communications between the capital and the port.
-By a supplementary agreement on 15 July 1902, these forces were allowed to conduct maneuvers without informing the authorities of other nations in China.By July 1937, Japan had expanded its forces in China to an estimated 7,000 to 15,000 men, mostly along the railways.
+By a supplementary agreement on 15 July 1902, these forces were allowed to conduct maneuvers without informing the authorities of other nations in China.

+By July 1937, Japan had expanded its forces in China to an estimated 7,000 to 15,000 men, mostly along the railways.
 This number of men, and the amount of concomitant matériel, was several times the size of the detachments deployed by the European powers, and greatly in excess of the limits set by the Boxer Protocol.
 By this time, the Imperial Japanese Army had already surrounded Beijing and Tianjin.